alptollu/AWS-SAA-C03-Examples/README.md

 # AWS-SAA-C03-Examples
-a codebas of all the aws codes used through
+a codebase of all the aws codes used through